swift-server/swift-service-lifecycle/README.md

 The main types in the library are `ServiceLifecycle` and `ComponentLifecycle`.

 `ServiceLifecycle` is the most commonly used type.
-It is designed to manage the top level Application (Service) lifecycle, and in addition to managing the startup and shutdown flows it can also set up `Signal` trap for shutdown and install backtraces.
+It is designed to manage the top-level Application (Service) lifecycle, and in addition to managing the startup and shutdown flows it can also set up `Signal` trap for shutdown and install backtraces.

 `ComponentLifecycle` manages a state machine representing the startup and shutdown logic flow.